hojin-koh/zsh-Mordio/README.md

 ## Dependencies

 - All the dependencies from zsh-Skritt.
-    - Some more tools needed from the so-called "coreutils": `cut`
+    - Some more tools needed from the so-called "coreutils": `cut`, `wc`
 - zstd: most data types need this utility for storage
 - b3sum: for checksums (You need the [official reference implementation](https://github.com/BLAKE3-team/BLAKE3))